Thames River visitor essentials: What to know before you go

 • Accessibility & comfort: Most modern cruise boats on the Thames River are wheelchair and pram accessible.
 However, check pier accessibility, as a few (like Cadogan Pier) can be challenging at low tide.
 For a comfortable and sheltered experience, dining cruises or slower sightseeing boats are better suited for elderly travellers or those with young children than high-speed River Boat tours.

-• Experience type: Choose a Thames River cruise based on the desired atmosphere: a scenic afternoon tea cruise, a high-speed adventure, or a luxurious 3-hour dinner cruise with live entertainment.
+• Experience type: Choose a Thames River cruise based on the desired atmosphere: a scenic Afternoon Tea cruise, a high-speed adventure, or a luxurious 3-hour dinner cruise with live entertainment.

 Getting to the Thames River